coleman-m/bitbucket-api-challenge/README.md

 ### Part 2:

-For the second part, we would like you to send your code into that same repository.
+~~For the second part, we would like you to send your code into that same repository.~~
+There were issues with access to the repo.
+Ignore this step.

+### Part 3:

+Finally, rewrite your solution in C#